ahmedragab20/very-good-fetch/README.md

 # very-good-fetch

-the new version of ar-catch.
-will have a better structure and even more utils to help you rely more on the fetch() API. and more importantly, it will be more secure.
+Super charge the plain Fetch API with planty of features from caching to interceptors and more 🚀